BebeSparkelSparkel/hra/README.md

 # - optional attribute assignment operator assigned to `=`
 # - optional line continuation operator assigned to `\`
 # - optional opener operator for contiguous strings is assigned to `"`
-# - doubly optional closer of contiguous strings is assignd to '"'
+# - doubly optional closer of contiguous strings is assigned to '"'
 # - optional file encoding operator is assigned to "$"
-# - optional file decoding operator is assigned to "@"
+# - optional file format operator is assigned to "@"
-# - optional file terminator operator is assigned to "_"
+# - optional file trailing operator is assigned to "_"
+# - optional attribute standard of `hfs+` enabled

 # Explicitly define permissions for a directory
 = / perm=rwxr-xr-x user=root group=wheel